vapor-404/vapor-404.github.io/terminal/README.md

 Welcome, from the /wg/ sticky.
 To add a function to the terminal, write it in bin.js because term.js is where all the terminal-handling code and the most basic functions are.
 It's also pretty gross.

-If you do add a function, you also have to put its name in the hookCommands list, (also in bin.js)
+If you do add a function, you also have to put its name in the hookCommands list. (also in bin.js)

 Why put them in the list, you ask?
 Autocompletion and function calling from a string without using `eval()`.
 I could have made each function its own object with a name and everything, but the original version of this terminal was made in a day for a coding challenge, and I haven't gotten around to fixing it yet.